Shane MacGowan and The Popes: 1998–2006: The Popes

-2006–present: The Popes reformed
+2006–2013: The Popes reformed

-Following the death of banjo player Tommy McManamon at the end of 2006, Paul McGuinness reformed The Popes with a new album in the works and a new line-up including Charlie Hoskyns (Lisa Knapp, Badly Mixed Bastards) on guitar, Will Morrison (Here be Dragons, Lisa Knapp) on drums, Laurie Norwood on bass and Ben Gunnery on fiddle.
+Following the death of banjo player Tommy McManamon at the end of 2006, Paul McGuinness reformed The Popes with a new line-up including Charlie Hoskyns (Lisa Knapp, Badly Mixed Bastards) on guitar, Will Morrison (Here be Dragons, Lisa Knapp) on drums, Laurie Norwood on bass and Ben Gunnery on fiddle.

-The album was eventually released in 2009 as Outlaw Heaven, featuring Fiachra Shanks on mandolin and guitar and Shane MacGowan as a guest vocalist on three songs, (vocals recorded by Fiachra Shanks) with Pogue Spider Stacy joining MacGowan and McGuinness on vocals on the title track.
+A new album was eventually released in 2009 as Outlaw Heaven, featuring Fiachra Shanks on mandolin and guitar and Shane MacGowan as a guest vocalist on three songs and Pogue Spider Stacy joining MacGowan and McGuinness on vocals on the title track.

-The line-up changed once again with the arrival of Jim McAllister on bass, Dave Allen on fiddle and Whiskey Mick Rowan on mandolin.
+The line-up changed once again with the arrival of Jim McAllister on bass, Dave Allen on fiddle, and Whiskey Mick Rowan on mandolin.

 The band toured internationally before releasing a follow-up in 2012, New Church.
-The album was followed by another tour including dates opening for the Stranglers.
+The album was followed by another tour including dates opening for The Stranglers.
 Shortly after the release of New Church, Charlie Hoskyns left the band and was replaced by Ian Bramble on guitar and backing vocals.
 Jim McAllister also left the band and was replaced by Greg Courtney on bass.
+This lineup toured extensively in Europe and Australia.

-During 2012 and 2013, this lineup of the Popes toured extensively in Europe and Australia.
-A new album with new material written by Paul McGuinness and the new line-up, and previous material telling the story of the Popes, was planned for 2014, although the band has been on an extended hiatus due to a brain injury suffered by McGuinness in November 2013 (see next section below).
+A new album with new material written by Paul McGuinness and the new line-up, and previous material telling the story of the Popes, was planned for 2014, but all activity halted due to a brain injury suffered by McGuinness in November 2013.
+A benefit concert on 20 December 2013, for McGuinness, billed as "The Popes & Friends" was the last performance by the group.